wp-plugins/geolify/readme.txt

 * Email & live chat support available.

-* To use Geolify, you will need to create a Geolify account at [Geolify] (https://geolify.com)
+* To use Geolify, you will need to create a Geolify account at [Geolify](https://geolify.com).

-* Setup of your geo targeted redirects, popups & location service is done at [Geolify](https://geolify.com)
+* Setup of your geo targeted redirects, popups & location service is done at [Geolify](https://geolify.com).

 * This plugin provides shortcodes to make it easy to use Geolify in Wordpress.